josephbeuysmum/Dertisch/README.md

 -   Project settings [main target] > General > Deployment Info > Main Interface [leave empty]

 ---
-# Developmental Roadmap
+## Developmental Roadmap

-`Dertisch` is still in beta, and whilst no official timescale exists for ongoing development, presently suggestions are as follows:
+`Dertisch` is still in beta and whilst no official timescale exists for development, suggestions are as follows:

+-	make `Customer` and `Waiter` [RxSwift](https://github.com/ReactiveX/RxSwift/) compatible;
+-	move optional `KitchenMembers` into their own repos to minimise the footprint of the core framework;
 -   warnings if instances of `Waiter` don't have requisite dependencies injected;
--	make `Customer` and `Waiter` [RxSwift](https://github.com/ReactiveX/RxSwift/) compatible;
 -   rename Images ingredient;
 -	make classes, structs, and protocols that can be made internal and/or final just that;
--   make `Dertisch` a Cocoapod;
 -	make utils functions native class extensions instead;
--	move optional `KitchenMembers` into their own repos to minimise the footprint of the core framework;
 -   change class etc. names into their design-pattern originals (`Waiter` to `Presenter` say) and then make restaurant-design-pattern wrappers for them (akin to [RxSwift Traits](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Traits.md));
 -	new `MetricsSousChef` for device-specific numeric constants;
 -	new `FirebaseIngredient`;